AbdulMal98/PiBoiDataStore/README.md

 **installation**
+---
 Clone repository and pull main branch.
-Download Heroku and deploy application.
+To run the application, you can either run it locally using ```mvn spring-boot:run``` or